The Fountainhead Vision: (Our Commitment)

 What do our values mean to us?
 What do they stand for?

 Values arise out of what we believe to be important about people, society and about learning and knowledge.
-A school’s vision and mission statement indicates its core values which can inform and support the way the school develops.
+A school’s vision and mission statement indicate its core values which can inform and support the way the school develops.

 Every decision and every interaction that takes place in our school reflects the values of the individuals involved and the collective values of our school community.
 It provides us a framework for learning and personal development which, in practice, the school community share and agree on.
-In order to be professional and ethical it is important that each school member should practice these values so well that if no policy or procedure manuals are available, we would still make best decisions based on our understanding of these values.
+In order to be professional and ethical it is important that each school member should, practice these values so well that if no policy or procedure manuals are available, we would still make best decisions based on our understanding of these values.

-The below mentioned details will help us to identify and illustrate the dimensions of each value.
+The below-mentioned details will help us to identify and illustrate the dimensions of each value.

 Fountainhead Organizational Values